I’ve just returned from London where I was fortunate enough to be invited to Andrew Reynolds’ Entrepreneurs Bootcamp.

 Regular readers of this blog or my newsletter will no doubt remember me mentioning the X-10 Effect seminar which was held in Sydney, Australia, recently.
 This seminar was so successful and widely requested by people around the country … so it’s now going national (Australia).

-results x10 then you should get yourself along to this one-day workshop being run by Steven Essa.
+If you’re a business owner who would like to know how to multiply your results x10 then you should get yourself along to this one-day workshop being run by Steven Essa.

 I have a lot of respect and admiration for Steven and know that the stuff he’s teaching can make a huge difference to business owners.
 This workshop shows how the simple use of webinars can multiply your income by 10.
 Steven shares plenty of content and tips for making sure you get the best results for your guests as well as your business.